 Proactive Market Maker (PMM)

-DODO utilizes a proactive market maker (PMM) model that mimics traditional human market-making behaviors seen in central limit order books.
-By using accurate market prices from Chainlink Price Feeds, DODO proactively adjusts the price curve of each asset in response to market changes.
+DODO takes a proactive market maker (PMM) approach that mimics the behavior of traditional human market makers in central limit order books.
+Using accurate market prices sourced from Chainlink Price Feeds, DODO proactively reshapes the price curve of each asset as market conditions shift.
+That keeps liquidity concentrated near the current market price, makes trading more efficient, and reduces impairment loss for liquidity providers across the board.

 Virtual Automated Market Makers (vAMM)